evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 -   `aws_secret_access_key` - AWS secret key.
 May set to use a non-default account.
 Must set if `aws_access_key_id` is set.
 -   `device_name` - name of EBS device
 -   `distro` - Evergreen distro to start.
-Must set `ami` or `distro` but must not set both.
+Must set `ami` (for EC2) or `distro` but must not set both.
 Note that the distro setup script will not run for hosts spawned by this command, so any required initial setup must be done manually.
 -   `ebs_block_device` - list of the following parameters:
 -   `ebs_iops` - EBS provisioned IOPS.
 -   `ebs_size` - Size of EBS volume in GB.